bernhardAxonIvy/doc/source/designer-guide/how-to/offline-tasks.rst

 An Offline Dialog is a special kind of HTML Dialog that warrants to be suitable for offline usage.

-Ivy treats Offline Dialogs as separate view technology.
-Only when a User Task element is configured to use an Offline Dialog, it will generate Offline Tasks.
+|ivy| treats Offline Dialogs as separate view technology.
+Only when a User
+Task element is configured to use an Offline Dialog, it will generate Offline Tasks.
 Otherwise, normal tasks will be generated.
 From a technical point of view, an Offline Dialog is the same as a normal HTML